If you are applying to University of Illinois, the regular decision application deadline is January 5 and the fee for the application is $75.

 What does University of Illinois consider during the admissions process?
 Take a look at the list below to see which factors are most important during the admissions process.

 |Rigor of Secondary School Record||Very Important|

-To apply, all applicants to University of Illinois must submit the following items.
-Double check with University of Illinois's admissions department to confirm all application materials and requirements.
+To apply to University of Illinois, all applicants must submit the following items.
+Check in with University of Illinois's admissions department to confirm all application materials and requirements.

 |Area||Required||Recommended||Required for Some||Details (If Any)|